Bill Sali: Elections

 On May 23, 2006, Sali won the Republican nomination in Idaho's 1st congressional district with 26 percent of the vote in a six-way race.
 The seat came open when three-term incumbent Butch Otter gave it up to make a successful run for governor.
 Sali's opponent in the general election campaign was Democrat Larry Grant.

 Over the years, Sali had been involved in disputes with some prominent Idaho Republicans, including former Idaho House speaker Bruce Newcomb and 2nd district congressman Mike Simpson.
 Despite past arguments, the Idaho Republican Party and Republican Party came out in support of Sali's candidacy.
 Vice President Dick Cheney, RNC Chairman Ken Mehlman, and then Speaker of the House Dennis Hastert all came to Idaho to support Sali, and his campaign received substantial financial backing from the Club for Growth, the Republican National Committee, and the National Right to Life PAC.

-Sali was elected to Congress on November 7, 2006, defeating Grant 50% to 45% – a margin of only 11,900 votes.
+Sali was elected to Congress on November 7, 2006, defeating Grant by 11,908 votes.
 He was likely helped by coattails from Otter's gubernatorial bid; Otter won all but two counties in the district.